mrtamm/sqlstore/MANUAL.md

 SqlStore supports the most commonly used part of the JDBC API: plain statements, prepared statements, call statements (but users of SqlStore don't have to think about them).
+In addition, dynamically including or excluding parts of the SQL script is also possible when defining scripts.
 SqlStore itself does not initiate or close connections but just uses are previously initiated JDBC connection or data-source.

-SqlStore does not (yet) support following SQL and JDBC features:

-* dynamically constructed SQL for queries depending on the state of parameters,
-* dynamically generated _WHERE x IN (...)_ clauses for a list of values,
-* batch execution of statements
+SqlStore does not (yet) support dynamically generated _WHERE x IN (...)_ clauses for a list of values, and batch execution of statements.
+However, these are considered and might be included in future versions when technically feasible.

-Plans for these features are not yet fixed but they will not make into the first release (0.1) for sure.

 How Does It Work?